puppetlabs/puppetlabs-apt/README.md

 Alternatively `apt::key` can be used.

-**Warning** `apt::key` is deprecated in the latest Debian and Ubuntu releases.
+**Warning:** `apt::key` is deprecated in the latest Debian and Ubuntu releases.
 Please use apt::keyring instead.

 **Warning:** Using short key IDs presents a serious security issue, potentially leaving you open to collision attacks.
 We recommend you always use full fingerprints to identify your GPG keys.
-This module allows short keys, but issues a security warning if you use them.
+This module allows short keys, but issues a security warning when they are used.

 Declare the `apt::key` defined type: